Is Bacteria In Your Mouth Increasing Your Cancer Risk?

 The American Association for Cancer Research found that two strains of oral bacteria could indicate a risk for pancreatic cancer.
 In this study, scientists reviewed mouth wash samples from 361 people who ended up having pancreatic cancer.
 They created a bacteria profile of each sample to understand the link between that type of bacteria and the risk for pancreatic cancer.

 They found that one type of bacteria led to a 59% increase in pancreatic cancer risk.
-Then, they found that another type led to a 119% increase in risk of pancreatic cancer.
+Then, they found that another type led to a 119% increase in the risk of pancreatic cancer.

 In another study, researchers made a connection between gum disease in women and increased risk for cancer.
 They found that postmenopausal women with periodontal disease had a 14% higher risk of breast, lung and esophageal cancers, and melanoma.